14th ICCM Conference Plovdiv 2021

-On the 7th of January 2020, a Memorandum of Understanding was signed between the International Committee for the Conservation of Mosaics (ICCM) and the Balkan Heritage Foundation, which recognizes the role of BHF as a local collaborator in the organization of the 14th ICCM Triennial Conference.
+On January 7, 2020, a Memorandum of Understanding was signed between the International Committee for the Conservation of Mosaics (ICCM) and the Balkan Heritage Foundation, which recognizes the role of BHF as a local collaborator in the organization of the 14th ICCM Triennial Conference.
 The Conference is going to be held on 14 – 18 October 2020 in Plovdiv (Bulgaria) and is co-organized by the ICCM and the Municipality of Plovdiv.
 It aims to bring together conservators, restorers, archaeologists, art historians and other professionals who work in the public or private sector in the field of mosaic conservation.
 Students and recent graduates are especially welcomed.

-The idea of hosting the ICCM conference was born in Plovdiv during the visit of the current president of ICCM, Mr Roberto Nardi in the city back in 2015 upon invitation of the Balkan Heritage Foundation and Bulgarian Heritage Trails.
+The idea of hosting the ICCM conference in Plovdiv was born during the visit of the current president of ICCM, Mr Roberto Nardi in the city back in 2015 upon invitation of the Balkan Heritage Foundation and Bulgarian Heritage Trails.
 Both organizations were glad to bring together ICCM and the Municipality of Plovdiv in collaboration.
 They contributed to the organization of a Symposium on mosaic conservation that got together most the ICCM Board of Directors and Bulgarian professionals.
 At the 13th ICCM Conference in 2017 in Barcelona, Spain the BHF and BHT submitted the Bulgarian application to host the next conference.
 The following year ICCM and the Municipality of Plovdiv signed the agreement opening the path towards the forthcoming event.